 Stephen Stills (Atlantic ’70) Rating: A-

 Crosby, Stills & Nash (with or without Neil Young) were more a democratic, loose collective than your typical band, so when they were no longer getting along it made sense that they'd each record a solo album after Déjà Vu.
 The first of these, by Stephen Stills, is best known for his only major solo hit "Love The One You're With," and for its many guest appearances from the likes of Ringo Starr, Booker T. Jones, Jimi Hendrix AND Eric Clapton, and then-flame Rita Coolidge (as well as Crosby and Nash on backing vocals, naturally).
 This eclectic and mostly enjoyable album begins with the upbeat "Love The One You're With," the catchy acoustic and keyboards driven ditty that remains his signature solo song; sure, there are those who would complain that it promotes promiscuity, but they need to lighten up (or perhaps get laid more)!
 "Do For The Others" is a nice mellow acoustic song, a real grower track, and the far more ambitious "Church (Part Of Someone)" is indeed church-y, as this big, epic ballad, an easy album highlight, is one of several songs here with gospel-flavored backing vocals.
 I really like the two later such efforts as well, including "Sit Yourself Down," which delivers catchy, up-tempo electric guitar rock, and "We Are Not Helpless," an ambitious answer song to Neil Young's "Helpless" that's perhaps a bit overblown but which has an epic quality (both the before and after ballad parts and the livelier mid-section) that makes for a grand finale.
 The middle of the album, on back-to-back tracks, is where Hendrix and then Clapton appear, and though perhaps Jimi's presence on "Old Times Good Times" is disappointingly more low-key than you'd expect, he does solo a bit, as does Stills on keyboards, and it's still a good if not great rocker.
 I prefer "Go Back Home," in large part because Clapton surprisingly makes his presence felt far more forcefully than Jimi (Stills' pal to whom he dedicated this album), with some great guitar soloing.
-As for the rest of the album, "To A Flame" is a pretty late night ballad, "Black Queen" is a folk blues that a lot of people seem to like a lot but which doesn't really do it for me (he tries some rough voiced growling like Van Morrison but he's not near the singer that Van is), and "Cherokee" is interestingly unclassifiable, as it features flutes, saxophones, and strings (the works, basically) on a song that's sometimes folksy, sometimes jazzy, and at other times moodily recalls spy flick music.
+As for the rest of the album, "To A Flame" is a pretty late night ballad, "Black Queen" is a folk blues that's a good showcase for Stills' skillful acoustic guitar playing (although he tries some rough voiced growling like Van Morrison but he's not near the singer that Van is), and "Cherokee" is interestingly unclassifiable, as it features flutes, saxophones, and strings (the works, basically) on a song that's sometimes folksy, sometimes jazzy, and at other times moodily recalls spy flick music.
 Anyway, on the whole I appreciate the spirit of adventure offered up on this album, as "Captain Manyhands" again plays a multitude of instruments and stamps his own personality on each song, regardless of the high profile guest musicians helping him out.
 There's a nice mix of electric and acoustic styles, the lyrics are singer-songwriter personal, and the entire whole works extremely well, even if it's slightly less impressive than his recent band work.

 If I Could Only Remember My Name (Atlantic ’71) Rating: A-